mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 .. label:: end_InitializeSimulation_class

-Test the code
+Test the Code
 -------------

-Let us test the *InitializeSimulation* class to make sure that it does what is expected, i.e. that it does create atoms that are located within the box boundaries along all 3 dimensions of space:
+Let us test the *InitializeSimulation* class to ensure that it behaves as expected, i.e., that it creates atoms located within the box boundaries:

 .. label:: start_test_3a_class